 Pricing Details: Purchased 3.5 grams for $26.90 at the SQDC in Montreal, Quebec, Canada ($7.69/gram).

-Upon opening the bag (the cute very bright pink bag, might I add), I noticed how bright the weed was, the buds were of a bright olive green color and the pistils were almost neon orange, they were messy and all over the place!
-Although it didn’t feel too dry, after putting this in a mason jar for 24 hours the RH% was only at 45%, that’s barely passable but it’s passable.
-I let the boveda pack do the work to bring it back to 58%.
-There are some ups and downs when it comes to the visuals, the trichomes were definitely present and very intact (you can see them in the micro pic below).
+Upon opening the bag (the cute, very bright pink bag, might I add), I noticed how bright the weed was, the buds were of a bright olive green color, and the pistils were almost neon orange; they were messy and all over the place!
+Although it didn’t feel too dry, after putting this in a mason jar for 24 hours, the RH% was only at 45%, that’s barely passable, but it’s acceptable.
+I let the Boveda pack do the work to bring it back to 58%.
+There are some ups and downs when it comes to the visuals; the trichomes were present and very intact (you can see them in the micro pic below).
 There were a total of 5 medium nugs in there in the container, which is quite pleasant as opposed to getting a container full of little pop-corn buds.

-Let’s get into my favorite aspect of this entire Sage n’ Sour review, if this would be a Sundae, the effects would be the Cerise on top of it (see what I did there? sorry I just had to).
-You get instantaneous uplifting vibes after a few puffs, it’s a real cozy type of feeling that goes through your body.
+Let’s get into my favorite aspect of this entire Sage n’ Sour review; if this were a Sundae, the effects would be the Cerise on top of it (see what I did there? sorry I just had to).
+You get instantaneous uplifting vibes after a few puffs; it’s a real cozy type of feeling that goes through your body.
 It’s strong but not too aggressive, don’t get me wrong, I got really high off this weed.
 The beautiful thing was that there was absolutely no anxiety/paranoia, just a real fun vibe overall.
 I would have given this a perfect score if the buzz lasted a little longer, oh well, I guess I’m picky with my scores.

-I think that overall, this new “Fleurs de Lise” brand did a really good job with this Sage n’ Sour strain and I would recommend this to both beginners and everyday users.
+Overall, this new “Fleurs de Lise” brand did an outstanding job with this Sage n’ Sour strain, and I would recommend this to both beginners and everyday users.
 Let’s not forget there’s good dollar value here too at $7.69/gram which is on the cheaper side.
-I’ll definitely be looking out for more of their products in the future.
+I’ll be looking out for more of their products in the future.